denizkup/todo-app/README.md

-# Just an another todo-app with unnecessary features
+# Todo app with backend and user authentication

 Todo app's backend developed with Node.js and MongoDB, its frontend developed with React+Typescript.